Chuja1/LED-Matrix/README.md

 # LED-Matrix
-LED Matrix for ECE 387J
+LED Matrix for ECE 387

 Justin Chu

+Midterm Peripheral Selection

 This GitHub page is for my Midterm chip/peripheral selection.
 The wiki page will be a guide for everything that is on this repository.